wmde/wikidata-wikibase-architecture/systems/Repository/03-Context_and_Scope.md

 **Repository**

-The Reposiotry holds the canonical source of truth for structured data.
+The Repository holds the canonical source of truth for structured data.
 It provides a variety of public and non public interfaces to create, reads, updates, deletes, monitors and maintain this data.

 ## Technical Context